-- Could you give up your current job?
+Could you give up your current job?

-- Could you give up your house?
+Could you give up your house?

-- Could you give up your kids' school?
+Could you give up your kids' school?

 This doesn’t have to be a discussion about co-housing, per se.
-It can simply be a discussion of what it might cost to move toward a genuine shared spiritual life with others, but what you might get in return.
+It can simply be a discussion of what it might cost to move toward a genuine shared spiritual life with others, and what you might get in return.

-Pages 177–203 (25 actual pages, total)
+Pages 177–203 (25 pages of text)

 The Priesthood of All Believers

-- In My Defense
+In My Defense

 The Church Exodus